 About Us

 Location: The City of Ward is located in the northwestern portion of Lonoke County and lays 5 miles north of Cabot and 5 miles south of Beebe, adjacent to US Hwy 67/167.
-According to the 2020 US Census, Ward's population, according to the 2020 US Censu was 6,052. which is a 48.8% increase from the 2010 Census.
-Ward is the second largest city in Lonoke County, the fastest growing city in Metroplan's area and with a growth rate of 4.4% since 2020, we are also the 10th largest city in the region.
+According to the 2020 US Census, Ward's population was 6,052. which is a 48.8% increase from the 2010 Census.
+Ward is the second largest city in Lonoke County and one of the fastest growing city in Metroplan's area and with a growth rate of 16.3% since 2020.
+Metroplan estimates our 2024 population to be 7,036 and as such, we are the 10th largest city in the region.
 For more demographic information about Ward, click HERE to view the US Census data.
 Click HERE to view additional information about the demogreaphics of Ward.

 Settlement: The area that is now the City of Ward was first settled along the old Southwest Trail, now known as Hwy 67, in the early 1800s, along with Austin, Sylvania, and other nearby communities.
 Ward developed after the Missouri-Pacific Railroad was built and is said to have been named for W. D. and Nancy L. Ward from Tennessee, who first settled the area in 1860.
 The community of Ward was initially a part of Pulaski County.
 Lonoke County was formed in 1873.
 The first post office was established in 1882 within the triangle formed by the railroad, the Old Southwest Trail, and the Des Arc-Fort Smith Public Road.
 It was not until 1923, however, that Ward officially became a municipality.